 - Lose weight and keep it off.
-You may be able to prevent or delay diabetes by losing 5 to 7 percent of your starting weight.
+You may be able to prevent or delay diabetes by losing 5–7% of your starting weight.

-- Get at least 30 minutes of physical activity five days a week.
+- Exercise often: Get at least 30 minutes of physical activity five days a week.
 Start slowly to build up to your goal.

 - Eat healthy.
 Eat smaller portions to reduce the amount of calories you eat each day and help you lose weight.
 Choosing foods with less fat is another way to reduce calories.
 Drink water instead of sweetened beverages.